Who Can Apostille a Document in the USA: Key Entities Involved

 Legal Documents

-Legal documentation often carries a significant weight, especially when used in foreign jurisdictions.
+Legal documentation often carries significant weight, especially when used in foreign jurisdictions.
 Here are some legal documents that usually require an apostille:

 - Contracts: Businesses engaging in international contracts should consider getting their agreements apostilled to prevent issues with recognition.